hs950559/coryrylan.com/_posts/2015-06-22-angular-2-ng-for-syntax.md

 keywords: Cory Rylan, Web, Angular 2, JavaScript, ng-repeat, ngFor
 tags: angular2, angularjs, javascript
 date: 2015-06-22
-updated: 2016-03-06
+updated: 2016-05-06
 demo: http://plnkr.co/edit/0s3qtC0TvHdiJLmz4H3m?p=preview
 permalink: /blog/angular-2-ng-for-syntax
 ---

 Angular 2 will contain many new changes and improvements over Angular 1.x This post will cover the new `ngFor` syntax and a simple comparison of version 1 `ng-repeat` to version 2 `ngFor`.
-Note Angular 2 is still in Alpha and the API's are actively changing.
+Note Angular 2 is still in development and the API's are actively changing.
-At the writing of this post Angular 2 is at version Beta 0.
-This post has been updated to Beta 8.
+At the writing of this post Angular 2 is at RC 1.
 To get an idea on the progress of the project check out <a href="http://splintercode.github.io/is-angular-2-ready/" target="_blank">Is Angular 2 Ready?</a>

 First we will take a look at a simple Angular 1.x repeater that displays the index of the repeated item and the item value.